radmerales/coe163-recommender/readme.md

 ### Optimizations

+The time shown below are in milliseconds.
 Using the UvLE code runner, we get the following runtimes. [^1]

 | Optimization | U18 | U6 | U36 | U88 |
 | ------------ | --- | -- | --- | --- |